Maui in a Nutshell

 Safety in Maui

 Safety is an important factor in planning any trip.
-Here are Maui travel guide safety tips.
 Hawaii has always felt very safe to me.
 I’ve never had a sketchy moment and I’ve lived here for almost 10 years.
 There are a few things I’d be aware of though.
+Here are a few Maui travel guide safety tips.

 - Don’t be suprised to see homeless people especially when you walk around at night.